isaacchan1213/isaacchan1213/README.md

   Currently diving into the fascinating world of **Computer Science and Data Science** 👨🏻‍💻

 - 🤝 **Open to Collaboration!**
-  I love working on projects with others and exploring new ideas.
+  I love working on projects with others and exploring new ideas 😊

 - 📚 **Always Curious**
   I'm passionate about learning and constantly seeking new knowledge 🤓